 3. Get The Right Aquarium Setup

 The sizes of the aquarium will fully depend on the species of octopus you decide to get.
 The tank size for the California two-spot octopus would be 50 gallons.
 Octopus Vulgaris, the most common octopus, would require a much larger tank.
 You can either choose a glass aquarium or an acrylic aquarium.
-Ensure that the lids of your aquarium are fitted well as most octopuses are capable of escaping even through the smallest cavities.
+Ensure that the

 4. Use Purified Water